 Create New Domain you land on a page where you see the warning that you need to verify it.
 First, we are going to add a domain to the Gitlab pages for

 www.mydomain.nl, it always amazes me how many people still use www in front of the domain name but they do so don’t forget to set it up.
 Not setting it would mean you lose this traffic.

 On this page, there is some information that you cannot just copy and paste from Gitlab pages to TransIP.
 One of these is the CNAME they require you to set for the domain.
 TransIP simply does not allow this to be set.
 This is why we set the A record earlier.

 www part of the domain in Gitlab, the direct domain you can setup later by just leaving out the

 www.
 The only difference in this step is that can set up a CNAME to point to the

 www subdomain.
 Add the CNAME to the domain by using

-www in the left field, place the CNAME on your gitlab page on the right.
-Gitlab offers to copy and paste, however the TransIP interface does not allow to copy and paste in this format.
+www in the left field, and place the CNAME on your GitLab page on the right.
+Gitlab offers to copy and paste, however, the TransIP interface does not allow to copy and paste in this format.